 Features of an Alternative Economic Paradigm

-Capitalism's principle of individual ownership rests on a materialist concept of wealth.
-This must be replaced with a spiritual concept.
-As Sarkar explains this conception, "This universe is created in the imagination of the Supreme Entity, so the ownership of this universe does not belong to any particular individual; everything is the patrimony of us all.
+Capitalism's principle of individual ownership rests on a materialist concept of cosmology and wealth.
+Greater breadth must replace such selfish retentiveism with a magnanimously expansive concept.
+As Sarkar explains this conception, "This universe is created in the imagination of the singular Cosmos, so the ownership of this universe does not belong to any particular individual; everything is the familial commonwealth of us all.
 Every living being can utilize their rightful share of this property.
-This whole animate world is a large joint family in which nature has not assigned any property to any particular individual."
+This whole animate world is a large joint family in which Nature has not assigned any property to any particular individual."
 In this concept of wealth, individual ownership of wealth cannot be accepted as absolute.
-Everyone has the right to use the wealth created by the Cosmos, but none can claim ultimate ownership.
-This view of the ownership is consistent with the values of most indigenous peoples and wisdom traditions.
+Everyone has the right to use the wealth manifested by the Cosmos, but none can claim ultimate ownership.
+This perspective of ownership is consistent with the values of most indigenous peoples and wisdom traditions around the world.

 Economic decentralization must be a central objective of a new, humanistic economy.
 Hawken's natural capitalism speaks of the need to "replace nationally and internationally produced items with products created locally and regionally."
-But it does not seem to appreciate how problematic this is within a capitalist economy, which has the natural tendency to expand markets and concentrate capital.
-A capitalist economy will irrevocably move toward globalization.
-A human- and earth-centered economy, by contrast, will tend toward localization.
+But it does not seem to appreciate how problematic this is within a capitalist economy, which has the natural tendency to expand markets and concentrate or centralize capital, much the same as malignant carcinomic cells zap the body's resources and essence from many more life supporting cells of the body.
+A capitalist economy will irrevocably move toward globalization, till its malignant carcinoma consumes the vital exsence of every living being and that of the planet itself.
+A human- and earth-centered economy, by contrast, will tend toward localization and optimize life for all living beings and the planet in a progressive manner.

 The three most effective production incentives are profit-sharing, equity, and participation in decision-making.
 The form of enterprise in which all three of these production incentive approaches are maximized is the worker-owned and managed cooperative.
 Cooperatives are best suited to elicit the productive potentiality of workers, and should be the predominant form of enterprise.
 Cooperatives also minimize worker alienation, promote equitable distribution of wealth, and foster decentralization.